 Doug: This has major geopolitical implications, too.
 Many countries, mostly in the Muslim world, produce nothing except oil.
 They got lucky the stuff was buried under their sand, and Westerners showed them what to do with it.
 However, most of them have frittered away the proceeds, and now they don’t know how to do anything but produce a surplus of unskilled people.
 Those places are going to collapse.
 Oil will still be of value, of course – but at nowhere near the gross revenues it is today.

 So, big geopolitical changes are coming to the Middle East.

 This will also affect Russia, which is essentially just a gas station with an attached gun store in the middle of a wheat field.
 It’s going to have a huge positive effect, however, on oil importers – especially Japan.
 Self-driving EVs will cause a gigantic economic earthquake.
 And nobody is looking at it or talking about it yet.

-Justin: It’s going to be fascinating to see how this all shakes out.
+Chris: It’s going to be fascinating to see how this all shakes out.
 Other than oil and battery metals, what other commodities stand to gain or lose the most from EVs and self-driving vehicles?